-I left Castle Craig in August 2005 after a tough and enlightening 5 month stay, staying with you turned my life around in so many ways.
+I left Castle Craig in August 2005 after a tough and enlightening 5-month stay, staying with you turned my life around in so many ways.
 When I came home my employer had dismissed me from my job as a senior manager and I found myself unemployed for the first time.
-I also had to many tough choices when I returned.
+I also had too many tough choices when I returned.
 Through the resilience and self-exploration I had achieved at Castle Craig I found a part of me I never knew existed.

 Just wanted to say a big thank you to you both AND THE TEAM AT CASTLE CRAIG.
 Seven years on, it is still to me the most important time in my life for many reasons.”

 Now, News from the Staff.
 Mark Abrami, one of our therapists, and Claire Anderson, one of our nurses, were married just last week and are currently on honeymoon.
 A very large number of the staff attended the reception and we wish them every happiness in their future life together.
 They are both a wonderful couple.

 Jillian in Admissions had a young baby at the end of last year – Aulay and Joanne our Head of the Fitness team had a new baby Noah and Mark Lafferty one of our new therapists is also enjoying changing nappies over the last year.
 He has a beautiful young daughter – Grace.